MakeSchool-Tutorials/Tutorial-Template/P01-First-Chapter/content.md

 $ cd NAME_OF_REPO
 # can grab the url from the "Clone or download" link on your repo page
 $ git remote set-url origin git@github.com:YOUR_USERNAME/REPO-NAME
-$ git push -u origin master
+$ git push -u origin main
 \```

 Go to your repo on GitHub and make sure your previously empty repo is now full with starter code!
 Now when you add/commit/push, it'll be to your repo!